thundergolfer/thundergolfer.github.io/collections/_posts/2024-06-13-computers-still-fast.md

 - If the answer is 38,400, both 10,000 and 100,000 are considered correct answers.
   The goal is to not be wrong by more than 10x, one order of magnitude 🤓.
 - We know computers have different disk & network & CPU speeds!
-We're trying to get understand difference between code that can run ten times a second (10 Hz) and 100,000 times a second (100 KHz).
+We're trying to understand the difference between code that can run ten times a second (10 Hz) and 100,000 times a second (100 KHz).
 A newer computer won't make any of the benchmark code run 1000x faster.
   - That said, the results are from running on an 2023 Mac M2 Max.
-- The 🦀 code was compiled with `--release`, of course!.
+- The 🦀 code was compiled with `--release`, of course.

 Good luck!
-The first time I tried [the original quiz](https://computers-are-fast.github.io/) I did decently but got a handful wrong.
-Each surprise is an invitation to question assumptions, learn something new.
+The first time I tried [**the original quiz**](https://computers-are-fast.github.io/) (2014) I did decently but got a handful wrong.
+Each surprise is an invitation to question assumptions, and learn something new!

 <!-- Quiz -->
 <div class="quiz-container">